Rays vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won 65% of the games this season when they were favored on the moneyline (65-35).
+- The Rays have won 65.3% of the games this season when they were the moneyline favorite (66-35).

-- The Rays have an implied moneyline win probability of 71.4% in this matchup.
+- Based on this contest's moneyline, the Rays' implied win probability is 73.3%.

-- Tampa Bay has played in 126 games with over/under set, and have combined with opponents to go over the total 67 times (67-55-4).
+- Tampa Bay has combined with opponents to go over the total 68 times this season for a 68-55-4 record against the over/under.

-- The Rays have put together a 10-7-0 record ATS this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!